-At Mount Regis Center, we offer an intensive, evidence based approach to klonopin use disorder treatment.
+At Mount Regis Center, we offer an intensive, evidence-based approach to Klonopin abuse and addiction treatment.
 We offer a variety of therapeutic interventions that help our clients build a strong foundation for long-term recovery.

 Klonopin, also known as clonazepam, is a benzodiazepine drug that has sedative, hypnotic, anxiolytic, anticonvulsant, and muscle relaxant properties.
 These drugs act upon the central nervous system of the body and are fast acting, long-term agents with effects lasting up to four hours.
 Klonopin is most often used in the treatment of anxiety disorders, but when used for long periods of time can lead to the development of an addiction.

 Like other benzodiazepines, Klonopin causes feelings of relaxation and euphoria for those who use it.
 These pleasurable feelings are what often cause an individual to keep taking this drug – looking for that euphoria and relief from negative emotional states.
 Even those individuals who are taking Klonopin for anxiety relief, as prescribed by their doctor, may find that they need higher doses in order to achieve the same levels of relaxation.
 This is why it is so important to take medication exactly as it is prescribed.